Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \paragraph{High-Level Structure}

-High-Level Structure The machine operates on a single tape containing a CNF formula and a candidate assignment.
+The machine operates on a single tape containing a CNF formula and a candidate assignment.
 Rather than separate assignment and evaluation phases, the machine performs real-time evaluation while scanning literals, proceeding as follows: \begin{enumerate} \item \textbf{Index Encoding and Value Retrieval.} Upon encountering a literal, the machine captures its variable index into the control states.
-It then moves forward past the delimiter (\texttt{\#}) to the assignment region, retrieves the corresponding truth value, and returns to the literal's position to mark it with the evaluated result. \item \textbf{On-the-fly Clause Evaluation.} The machine evaluates each clause dynamically based on the retrieved values: \begin{itemize} \item \textbf{Check Mode:} If the current clause has not yet been satisfied, the machine continues to fetch and evaluate the next literal within the same clause.
+It then moves forward past the delimiter (\texttt{\#}) to the assignment region, retrieves the corresponding truth value, and returns to the literal's position—marked with a temporary marker—to evaluate the result. \item \textbf{On-the-fly Clause Evaluation.} The machine evaluates each clause dynamically based on the retrieved values: \begin{itemize} \item \textbf{Check Mode:} If the current clause has not yet been satisfied, the machine continues to fetch and evaluate the next literal within the same clause.
 If no more literals exist in the clause, it rejects. \item \textbf{Skip Mode:} As soon as a literal evaluates to \textit{True}, the clause is deemed satisfied.
-The machine then skips all remaining literals in that clause and advances directly to the beginning of the next clause. \end{itemize} \item \textbf{Termination and Result.} If all clauses are successfully satisfied (i.e., every clause reaches \textit{Skip} mode), the machine halts in \texttt{Accept}.
-If any clause is fully evaluated without a single \textit{True} literal, the machine transitions to a rejection state or initiates the next assignment trial. \end{enumerate}
+The machine then process remaining literals in that clause returning to the \textsc{Skip} state. \end{itemize} \item \textbf{Termination and Result.} If all clauses are successfully satisfied (i.e., every clause reaches \textit{Skip} mode), the machine halts in \texttt{Accept} state.
+If any clause is fully evaluated to \textit{False} without a single \textit{True} literal, the machine transitions to a rejection state. \end{enumerate}